cha87de/clouds-exercises/ex-8/README.md

 ---
-mainfont: Open Sans
-mainfontoptions: BoldFont=Open Sans Bold
-mainfontoptions: ItalicFont=Open Sans Italic
-mainfontoptions: BoldItalicFont=Open Sans Bold Italic
+date: 2017-07-06
+subtitle: "Exercise 8: Platform as a Service with Heroku and OpenShift"
 ---
-# Exercise 7: Platform as a Service with Heroku and OpenShift
+# Exercise 8: Platform as a Service with Heroku and OpenShift

-Welcome to exercise 7.
+Welcome to exercise 8.
 This time we will have the following lessons:

 1. [Concepts of Platform as a Service](lesson-concepts.md)
 1. [PaaS with OpenShift](lesson-openshift.md)